beam-telemetry/telemetry_poller/README.md

 ## Copyright and License

-Copyright (c) 2018, Chris McCord and Erlang Solutions.
+Telemetry.Poller is copyright (c) 2018 Chris McCord and Erlang Solutions.

-Telemetry source code is licensed under the [Apache License, Version 2.0](LICENSE).
+Telemetry.Poller source code is released under Apache License, Version 2.0.

+See [LICENSE](LICENSE) and [NOTICE](NOTICE) files for more information.